Central Zone

 DAVIS LAKE: Largemouth bass, rainbow trout

 Open to fishing all year.
-Anglers report good bass fishing near the lava flow and good trout fishing near the Odell Creek channel.
-Recent sampling by ODFW found an abundance of largemouth bass in the 2-3 lb range, but few fish larger than 3.5 lbs.
+Anglers report excellent bass fishing near the lava flow reeds near Lava Flow Campground.
+Recent sampling by ODFW found an abundance of largemouth bass in the 2-3 lbs. range, but few fish larger than 3.5 lbs.

-DESCHUTES RIVER, mouth to Pelton Dam: Steelhead, redband trout, whitefish
+DESCHUTES RIVER, mouth to Pelton Dam: Steelhead, coho, redband trout, whitefish

-Reports of good dry fly action in the evenings lately on the lower Deschutes between Maupin and Warm Springs.
-Nymphing has been consistent as well throughout the lower river.
-Reports of good trout fishing between Pine Tree and Macks Canyon over the weekend
+Reports of good dry fly action in the mornings lately on the lower Deschutes between Maupin and Warm Springs.
+Nymphing has been consistent as well.
+Last updated 12/10/25.

 DESCHUTES RIVER, Lake Billy Chinook to Benham Falls: Rainbow trout, brown trout, whitefish

 Open to fishing all year.
-Anglers report fair fishing for brown trout upstream of the Old Mill area in Bend, around Tumalo State Park, and around Steelhead Falls.
-Nymphing continues to be the most effective method but pale morning dun and caddis hatches may present dry fly opportunities.
-Catch-and-release anglers are encouraged to check surface water temperatures throughout the day and follow best practices for angling and fish handling in hot water (see above).
-Last updated 7/17/25.
+Anglers report fair fishing for brown trout upstream of the Old Mill area in Bend, the reach between Dillon and Lava Falls, and around Tumalo State Park.
+Nymphing continues to be the most effective method Last updated 1/8/26.

 DESCHUTES RIVER, Benham Falls to Little Lava Lake: Rainbow trout, brown trout